 The needlelace was made in an inverted pyramid shape (3-2-1).
 A row of picots borders the outside edges of the pyramids and binds them together.

 The lampshade has four wide areas and four narrow areas.
 Two of the wide areas – oppositely arranged – contain heart and tulip motifs, and the other two wide areas contain heart and sunflower motifs.
+All are designs of Anna Elisabeth Grein.

 The shapes were filled with different patterns.
 Same motifs got similar patterns.
 All heart shapes were filled with openwork filling patterns with a Cable stitch grid.
 Needle weaving and Rose stitches in different arrangements were worked into the grid.